 WordPress plugins come in a lot of different shapes and forms.
-There are plugins for adding forms, optimizing images, security, to name a few.
+There are plugins for adding forms, optimizing images, and security, to name a few.
 In this article, we will write about a few essential plugins that we use on each new project.

 WordPress is one of the most popular platforms for content management systems.
 It’s easy to use, versatile, and comes with a lot of plugins that make it even better!
 As an agency that focuses on Custom WordPress development, we prefer not to use too many plugins.
 The reason for this is that we want your website to load fast, to be easily manageable, to avoid site vulnerabilities and compatibility issues.
 Having said this, we do love and use a few tested and proven ones, that complement our objectives very well.